Tuesday, October 30, 2012

 Future-Ex wanted me bringing home something… anything… it didn't much matter to her where it came from.
 I don’t know if that was for monetary purposes, or just because it bugged the shit out of her every day when she had to get up early for work and I didn't.

 They already had their management team in place, with one general manager and three assistants, so there was no need for me to even worry about it.
-But they had a plum spot in mind for me… I was to be in charge of the “promo” aisle.
+But they had a plum spot in mind for me; I was to be in charge of the “promo” aisle.

 Before I get into that, let me first describe this store, in case you’re not intimately familiar with large crafting superstores.
-There were a number of distinct departments, each with someone in charge of stocking the product.
+There were over a dozen distinct departments, each with someone in charge of stocking the product.
 There were departments for (fake) flower arranging and wreaths, balloon bouquets, greeting cards, (ink) stamps and scrapbooking, model building, picture framing, knitting and cross stitch, dollhouses and miniatures, paint, pastels and artist supplies, and so on.

-The managers of these departments had it pretty easy.
+The managers of these departments had it easy.
 The company sent the layout and the product, the managers put them up, and then the rest was just reordering and maintenance.

 I used to love the fall assortments, of imitation colored leaf clusters and swags.
 Halloween was cool too, with all the intricate costumes and masks.
 And any holiday with candy was brilliant!